JasonGrace2282/JasonGrace2282.github.io/content/blog/manim-thoughts-7-17/index.md

 Wow, that's a headache!
 There's so much interplay between `Scene`, `CairoRenderer`, `SceneFileWriter`, and `Camera` it's hard to keep track.
-Fixing this annoying communication was one of the big reasons
+Fixing this annoying communication was one of the big reasons for the refactor.

 Before we move on to the refactor, let's talk about one other thing: how do we actually render the mobjects when we do `self.renderer.render(self.moving_mobjects)`?